7Magic7Mike7/Qrogue/Readme.md

 ## Mathematical background ##

 Quantum computations are the heart of _QRogue's_ puzzles.
-They boil down to matrix-vector multiplication, whereas states (e.g., input or output state) are described by vectors and operations (i.e. gates) by matrices.
-To get a glimpse of what this means we will describe the basics in the following sections.
+They boil down to matrix-vector multiplication, whereas states (e.g., input or output state) are described by vectors and operations (i.e., gates) by matrices.
+To get a glimpse of what this means, we will describe the basics in the following sections.

 ### Quantum Bits ###